Managing in Egypt

 When you think of Egypt, you'll likely imagine ancient pyramids and pharaohs, bustling markets, and thriving tourist resorts such as Sharm el-Sheik.
 However, it's also a country run by a military government, where tensions and the risk of terrorism are high.

-Egypt has the third-largest population in Africa, with approximately 85 million inhabitants.
+Egypt has the third-largest population in Africa, with over 95 million inhabitants.
 It's a region of stunning natural beauty and magnificent history, and it boasts busy cities, such as Cairo, Alexandria, Giza, and Port Said, alongside sweeping desert landscapes.

 In this article, we'll explore how to live and work successfully in Egypt, whether you're relocating or managing a team remotely.